gbif/hp-pensoft-phytokeys/about.md

 lang-ref: about
 title: About
 # description: Lorem markdownum spatium limes indefessus neque at orat aestuat
-background: /assets/images/placeholders/bdj-hp-about.jpg
+background: /assets/images/placeholders/pk-hp-about.jpg
 imageLicense: |
-  Yu H, Zhang C, Lu Q, Lin Y (2024) A survey of Hersilia spiders (Araneae, Hersiliidae) from Xishuangbanna, Yunnan Province, China.
-Biodiversity Data Journal 12: e142805. [https://doi.org/10.3897/BDJ.12.e142805](https://doi.org/10.3897/BDJ.12.e142805)

 height: 70vh
 ---

-This is а GBIF Hosted Portal, displaying data extracted or associated with articles published in [Biodiversity Data Journal](https://bdj.pensoft.net/).
+This is а GBIF Hosted Portal, displaying data extracted or associated with articles published in [PhytoKeys](https://phytokeys.pensoft.net/).

-**Biodiversity Data Journal (BDJ)** is a community peer-reviewed, open access, comprehensive online platform, designed to accelerate publishing, dissemination and sharing of biodiversity-related data of any kind.
-All structural elements of the articles – text, morphological descriptions, occurrences, data tables etc. – will be treated and stored as data, in accordance with the Data [Publishing Policies and Guidelines of Pensoft Publishers](https://doi.org/10.3897/rio.3.e12431).
+**PhytoKeys** is a peer-reviewed, open-access, rapidly disseminated journal launched to accelerate research and free information exchange in taxonomy, phylogeny, biogeography and evolution of plants.

+**PhytoKeys** aims to apply the latest trends and methodologies in publishing and preservation of digital materials to meet the highest possible standards of the cybertaxonomy era.

-The journal will publish papers in biodiversity science containing taxonomic, floristic/faunistic, morphological, genomic, phylogenetic, ecological or environmental data on any taxon of any geological era from any part of the world with no lower or upper limit to manuscript size.
-For example:
+**PhytoKeys** will publish papers in systematic botany containing taxonomic/floristic data on any taxon of any geological age from any part of the world with no limit to manuscript size.

-* single taxon treatments and nomenclatural acts (e.g., new taxa, new taxon names, new synonyms, changes in taxonomic status, re-descriptions, etc.);
-* data papers describing biodiversity-related databases, including ecological and environmental data;
-* sampling reports, local observations or occasional inventories, if these contain novel data;
+**PhytoKeys** will consider for publishing works on the following topics:

+* descriptions of new taxa, if they are accompanied with proper diagnoses, keys and/or distinction from close relatives or similar taxa
+* taxonomic revisions of extant (or ''recent'') and fossil plant groups
-* local or regional checklists and inventories;
+* checklists and catalogues
+* phylogenetic and evolutionary analyses
+* papers in descriptive and/or historical biogeography
+* methodology papers
+* data mining and literature surveys
+* monographs, conspecti, atlases
+* collections of papers, Festschrift volumes, conference proceedings

+Extensive floristic overviews on a group in a country or larger region are welcome.
+Short floristic contributions may be considered if they are based on significant or unexpected discovery.
+Regular floristic contributions may eventually be published in special issues devoted to a region/country.

+The following categories of papers will be considered:

+* original research articles
+* reviews - longer articles, offering a comprehensive overview, historical analysis or/and future perspectives of a topic
+* monographs and collections of papers with no limit in size, published as 'special issues'
+* data papers
+* short communications
-* habitat-based checklists and inventories;
+* letters and discussion papers
-* ecological and biological observations of species and  communities;
-* any kind of identification keys, from conventional dichotomous to multi-access interactive online keys;
-* descriptions of biodiversity-related software tools.

-For more information, you may look at the Editorial [Beyond dead trees: integrating the scientific process in the Biodiversity Data Journal](https://bdj.pensoft.net/articles.php?id=995) and press release [The Biodiversity Data Journal: Readable by humans and machines](http://www.eurekalert.org/pub_releases/2013-09/pp-tbd091613.php).
+* book reviews

+The journal publishes electronic versions of the articles when these are ready to publish, without delays that might be caused by completion of an issue.
+These electronic versions are not "pre-prints" but final and immutable (Version of Record), hence available for the purposes of biological nomenclature.
+The date indicated on the electronic version is to be considered the actual publication date.

+ISBN numbers will be assigned to large monographic papers (i.e., major revisions of taxa, min 100 pp), collections of papers, Festschrift volumes, atlases, checklists, conspecti.